BreadJS/ilo-fans-controller/README.md

 ## Why NodeJS?

 I rewrote this script as it took a very long to get a response back from the SSH client.
 I will also be adding more things like a fan curve depending on specific temperature points.
-This requires a backend like NodeJS w the story behind this tool!
+This requires a backend like NodeJS.

 ---